Cerbul/A22-Ultrasonic-Sensor-UART---Arduino-Library/README.md

 - `Read4Sensors.ino`: Combines 2 sensors on hardware ports and 2 on SoftwareSerial

 ## Possible Modifications:
-- You can change the baud rate through the constructor
+- You can change the baud rate through the constructor (default: 115200)
-- You can use `Serial1`, `Serial2`, etc., on compatible boards (Mega, ESP32, Pico)
+- You can use `Serial1`, `Serial2`, etc., on compatible boards (Mega, ESP32, Pico, Teensy)

 ## Notes:
 - SoftwareSerial only works with one port being listened to at a time